ogs22/cookbook/glossary/minimum.md

-The lowest amount, the least total, the smallest value, the littlest size, the shallowest ....

-It is the least of something.

-It is the opposite of maximum.
+The lowest amount, the least total, the smallest value, the smallest size, the most shallow ....
+The least of something.
+The opposite of maximum.